SanjinKurelic/CapitalBusConnect/README.md

 ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/cart.jpg)

 There are two types of payment: **money** (paying in bus) and **PayPal**.
-If the user is not authenticated he or she will be presented with a login page, before he/she can continue with payment.
-If he or she is authenticated than he or she will be presented with the list of bought items and tickets (see *my travels page*).
+If the user is not authenticated he or she will be presented with a login page, before he or she can continue with payment.
+If the user is authenticated than he or she will be presented with the list of bought items and tickets (see *my travels page*).

 #### Login and registration page

 Before paying the bus ticket, the user must be authenticated.
 The user can either login or register a new account. *Name, date of birth, email* and *password* are required fields. *Name* and *surname* can only be alphabetic characters. *Date of birth* must be valid date (the user should be older than 18 years old) and *email* must be a valid email address.
-The password must be 8 characters long and must have at least one number.
-If some of this rules (or none) are not satisfied the user is presented with an error message as seen in the image below.
-Except email login you can login with Facebook account (**note:** Facebook login is not available as source code so it's disabled in this version of CBC).
+The password must be at least 8 characters long and must have at least one number.
+If some of this rules (or all) are not satisfied the user is presented with an error message as seen in the image below.
+Except email login you can login with Facebook account (**note:** Facebook login is not available as source code, so it's disabled in this version of CBC).

 ![](https://github.com/SanjinKurelic/CapitalBusConnect/blob/master/images/login.jpg)